-Manufacturing of future battery technologies7 is addressed in this roadmap from the perspective of Industry 4.0 and digitalisation and in conjunction with the accelerated materials discovery and interface design in BIG-MAP as well as self-healing and sensorisation.211 The power of modelling and of AI will be exploited to deliver digital twins both for innovative, breakthrough cell geometries, avoiding or substantially minimising classical trial-and-error approaches, and for manufacturing methodologies.
-Fully digital manufacturing analogues will allow the understanding and optimisation of parameters and of their impact on the final product.
-These virtual representations can be manipulated (e.g., simulation and optimisation) and will therefore actuate the physical world supporting greater control of battery manufacturing facilities and production lines.
+Novel methods of manufacturing battery cells10 are addressed in this roadmap from the perspective of digitalisation, where the coupling of both digital twin of a cell and digital twin of cell manufacturing is seen as an enabler to accelerate and optimize the manufacturability of new cell architectures, new and novel discovered materials as well as integration of new self-healing, and sensorisation functionalities.258 The power of computational modelling and of Artificial Intelligence (AI) in particular, will be exploited to deliver digital twins both for innovative, breakthrough cell geometries and for both current and advanced manufacturing routes, avoiding or substantially minimising classical trial-and-error approaches.
+Fully digital product and manufacturing analogues will allow the understanding and optimisation of parameters and of their impact on the final product.
+These virtual representations will be used to actuate the physical assets supporting greater control of battery manufacturing facilities and production lines.

-To facilitate the connection between BIG-MAP and manufacturing to work, interfaces need to be created between the different research areas that allow for an efficient exchange of FAIR data and metadata.
-The development of RDM infrastructure (section 4.4.2) as well as ontologies, protocols and standards will play a key role.
+In addition, to facilitate the connection between BIG-MAP and manufacturability, interfaces need to be created between the different research areas that allow for an efficient exchange of FAIR43 data and metadata.
+The development of infrastructure as well as ontologies, protocols and standards will play a key role.

-Eco-design criteria, including design to allow easy disassembly for the recycling of parts or materials, will be facilitated at both the cell design and manufacturing levels.
+Eco-design criteria, including design to allow easy disassembly for the recycling of cell components or materials, will be facilitated at both the cell design and manufacturing levels.
 Here, jointly used protocols and standards can play an important role to assess and ensure sustainable processes.